abyshek/getting-cleaning-data/README.md

 You need to have the supplied dataset "UCI HAR Dataset" in the working directory of RStudio.
 After sourcing the R script, run the function "run_analysis()" to get the tidy data set.
 The function will create a text file "tidy_data".
 You can view the file in Notepad (try to see with and without "Word Wrap") or any other text editor.
 You can also check by reading the text file from R Studio and then use view() function to see the imported data in a tabular form.
+To confirm the tidyness of processed data, you can also see "tidy_data.csv" which is created from the R_script and presents the tidy data in a better format.